aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg/svgsvgelement/createsvgnumber/_index.md

 ---
 title: SVGSVGElement.CreateSVGNumber
 second_title: Aspose.SVG for .NET API Reference
-description: SVGSVGElement method.
+description: SVGSVGElement CreateSVGNumber method.
 Creates an SVGNumber object outside of any document trees.
 The object is initialized to a value of zero
 type: docs
 weight: 150
 url: /net/aspose.svg/svgsvgelement/createsvgnumber/